Hitachi/ImmutableStorage/README.md

 ```

 ### 3. Create resouces for Immutable Storage service
-Immutable Storage server resource can be created with the following command as root or through sudo.
+Immutable Storage service resource can be created with the following command.

 ```sh
 kubectl create -f imms-example.yaml